Tips to help your dog keep their cool

 - Provide a cool spot to lie down.
 Most dogs look for cool places to lie down when they're hot, like a tiled bathroom or kitchen floor, or the lawn outside.
 But if you want to provide an extra cool spot, the Cool Pet Pad is a great option, not just because it can be used both indoors and out, but also because it doesn't require electricity and it also doesn't need to be wet down or refrigerated to work either.
 Preventive Vet team members, Marshall and Mazel, LOVE theirs!

 A cot, that's elevated off the ground, is another option as well.
 Similar to the shaded pet bed mentioned above and pictured in the photo with Marshall below, it's raised off the ground to provide extra cooling.
-For extra, extra cooling you can put a pan of ice below the cot, which can function to cool the air under the bed, helping to keep your dog a bit comfier.
+For extra, extra cooling you can put a pan of ice below the cot, which cools the air under the bed, helping to keep your dog a bit comfier.
 And you should generally try to keep these raised cots on cooler surfaces anyway (e.g., grass, rather than asphalt or concrete), and you can cool the surface under the cot even more by wetting it down periodically.

 Not sure if you want to go with just a raised cot or a full shaded bed?
 The raised K&H cot featured below can serve double-duty — and save you the trouble of having to decide — with its detachable canopy.